-Loss of life and severe destruction of key infrastructure in Ukraine has left hundreds of thousands of people without safe water or electricity.
+Loss of life and severe destruction of key infrastructure in Ukraine continue to severely impact children and families.
+Between March and May 2025, 222 children were killed or injured.
 Children are terrified, in shock, and desperate for safety.
 They are being forced to seek refuge in subways and shelters, or to flee their homes to find safety either within Ukraine or in neighboring countries.
 Hundreds of thousands are on the move and many families are becoming separated.
-Most of those on the move are women and children.

-UNICEF urgently needs flexible funding to respond swiftly and effectively to the needs of children and families in Ukraine, and to prepare for the likelihood of refugee outflows into neighboring countries.
-Additionally, UNICEF and partners are providing access to education, emotional support, conflict resolution, and psychosocial support to ensure the continuation of critical services for children.
+UNICEF urgently needs flexible funding to respond swiftly and effectively to the needs of children and families in Ukraine, and to support recovery efforts that protect their futures.
+Additionally, UNICEF and partners are helping children access education, mental health care, and other essential services that support their recovery and well-being.

 Support this important cause by creating a personalized fundraising page.